Emergency Medical Technician (EMT)

 - Paramedics: These professionals have been trained to provide a more complex level of pre-hospital care.
 They may be able to operate medical equipment and interpret diagnostic tests such as EKGs.

-EMT training programs don't result in a degree and can be completed in 1-2 years.
+EMT programs don't result in a degree and can usually be completed in 1-2 years.
 Paramedics may be required to have a two-year associate degree before they can be licensed.

-In addition to the right training, EMTs and paramedics must also be physical strong and have good interpersonal, listening and problem-solving skills.
+In addition to the right education, EMTs and paramedics must also be physical strong and have good interpersonal, listening and problem-solving skills.